 A Child Support Order is Garnishing your Pay Check

 Wage garnishments are a common catalyst for people to file for bankruptcy.
-Most wage garnishments are stopped by the Automatic Stay, which is initiated by filing either chapter of bankruptcy.
+The Automatic Stay stops most wage garnishments; filing either chapter of bankruptcy initiates them.
 Despite an active bankruptcy, wage garnishments for domestic responsibilities, such as spousal maintenance and child support, remain in place.

-You want to keep your relationship with a doctor or other service provider to whom you owe money.
+You want to keep your relationship with a doctor or other with the help of Chapter 13.